-Already 74 countries are combining their Circular Economy expertise to develop a number of ISO standards.
+Already 94 countries are combining their Circular Economy expertise to develop a number of ISO standards.
 We need to speak the same language and combine forces.
 Moving towards a zero waste economy!
-The number of liaisons is growing while EllenMacArthurFoundation, GRI and ECOS took part from the beginning.
+The number of liaisons is growing while EllenMacArthurFoundation, World Business Council on Sustainable Development (WBCSD), GRI and ECOS take part from the beginning.

 ISO is facilitating this important international process, after positive voting on a French (AFNOR) proposal in 2018.

-France will facilitate the leadership with Catherine Chevauché (Chair, Suez) and Olivier Cartigny (Secretariat, AFNOR).
+France is facilitating the leadership with Catherine Chevauché (Chair, Veolia) and the secretariat of AFNOR).

 The ISO Technical Committee is called ISO/TC 323 Circular Economy.